Recognized as one of Canada's Top 100 Employers (2017)

 - As part of the company's health plan, Nuance Communications employees receive an annual wellness account ($150 annually) as well as a health spending account for additional coverage (to $500 annually) -- the company also brings in a professional yoga instructor for regular onsite classes

-- Nuance Communications employees can participate in "Engineering Excellence", a program to support the professional development of Nuance Technologists -- the program offers live and recorded sessions, videos and blog posts on technical and non-technical topics and skill development recommendations to support technical learning
+- Nuance Communications employees can participate in "Engineering Excellence", a program to support the professional development of Nuance technologists -- the program offers live and recorded sessions, videos and blog posts on technical and non-technical topics, and skills development recommendations to support technical learning

-- Nuance Communications provides students with unique development opportunities through its global internship program and hosts executive lunch and learns specifically to allow interns to meet the company's senior executive team
+- Nuance Communications provides students with unique development opportunities through an internship program and hosts executive lunch and learns specifically to allow interns to meet the company's senior executive team -- additionally, the company offers workshops to help interns build their resume, prepare for an interview and maximize use of their LinkedIn accountant